ohbendy/Myanmar-font-resources/Myanmar alphabets.md

 Note: each language orders the alphabet differently.
 Here they follow the Burmese system, with extensions at the end.

 \* indicates the preferred form is dotted.
+\† UTN11 shows ၵ uni1075 instead of ၷ 1077, but Carmen confirmed loop should be present.

 ## Independent vowels
 Only a handful of the languages of Burma use independent vowels.